felixhammerl/felixhammerl.github.io/_posts/2024-06-27-github-dependabot-auto-merge.md

 # Security Issues

 Github's Dependabot does not offer an auto-merge option by default.
-The reason is problems like [this](https://github.com/dominictarr/event-stream/issues/116), [this](https://github.com/hugeglass/flatmap-stream/issues/2), [this](https://en.wikipedia.org/wiki/Npm_left-pad_incident), [this](https://www.cisa.gov/news-events/alerts/2021/10/22/malware-discovered-popular-npm-package-ua-parser-js), or [this](https://www.bleepingcomputer.com/news/security/popular-coa-npm-library-hijacked-to-steal-user-passwords/).
+The reason is problems are supply chain attacks like [this](https://github.com/dominictarr/event-stream/issues/116), [this](https://github.com/hugeglass/flatmap-stream/issues/2), [this](https://en.wikipedia.org/wiki/Npm_left-pad_incident), [this](https://www.cisa.gov/news-events/alerts/2021/10/22/malware-discovered-popular-npm-package-ua-parser-js), or [that](https://www.bleepingcomputer.com/news/security/popular-coa-npm-library-hijacked-to-steal-user-passwords/).
 And I understand this stance, I truly do.
 But we have to be honest here...

 If you had upgraded your dependencies manually, would you have caught it?
 I don't think I would have.

 If you, like me, would not have caught it, how long would you have been exposed?
 Would you have upgraded right away a couple of seconds after the new depency version came out?
 I don't think I would have.

 In the grand scheme of things, supply chain attacks happen, but are luckily not the norm.
 And when they do get publicized, the maintainers are usually motivated to provide fixes in a timely manner.
 So while it may not make sense to upgrade everything right the second it gets published, it does make sense to upgrade regularly.
-You will have to find your own sweet spot, but mine is typically once a week on a day when not a lot of other things happen and the pipeline runners are not backlogged.
-For me, this is typically over the weekend.
+You will have to find your own sweet spot, but mine is typically once a week on a day when not a lot of other things happen and the pipeline runners are not backlogged, e.g. over the weekend.

 Had I upgraded the dependencies linked above on some set time, I may or may not have ingested the vulnerabilities, but I would have definitely ingested the fix.
 If that does not give you peace of mind, not sure what else will.